 Ashcroft is our Adult Residential Home for three service users.
-It was one of the first Adult Care homes to receive the top "Outstanding" rating in the South of England under the Care Quality Commission’s new methodology for inspecting adult social care services, at the time in April 2015.
+It was one of the first Adult Care homes to receive the top "Outstanding" rating in the South of England, under the Care Quality Commission’s new methodology for inspecting adult social care services, in April 2015.

-At Ascroft's most recent inspection the CQC once again rated the home Outsatanding following its latest inspection in May 2017.
+At Ascroft's most recent inspection the CQC once again rated the home Outsatanding.

 “The staff team were exceptional in how they supported and enabled people to reach their full potential.
 They used innovative and creative ways to help people communicate, to learn new skills and overcome situations which had caused increased anxieties. ……..The home continued to provide a caring service to people.
 A relative told us "I am extremely happy with the level of care [name of person] receives at Ashcroft and he has been very happy there for several years now."
 The registered manager said "All of Ashcroft's achievements are because of the strong caring team here and the positive attitude towards caring, developing and supporting the housemates."